-In most airports there are usually a selection of stores after you pass through airport security (well they never miss a trick to part you with your money).
-You will be able to buy standard sized toiletries and other liquids in these stores and you can take these on board as you have bought them after security.
+In most airports, there is usually a selection of stores after you pass through airport security (well they never miss a trick to part you with your money).
+You will be able to buy standard-sized toiletries and other liquids in these stores, and you can take these on board as you have bought them after security.

-On word of warning.
-If you have a connecting flight after this one then you may be required to pass through airport security at that airport too.
+One word of warning.
+If you have a connecting flight after this one, then you may be required to pass through airport security at that airport, too, particularly if you have to change terminals.
 If this is the case then, of course, you could not take these through that security checkpoint.

 Buy at your destination

-Unless you are traveling to the back end of beyond, you will probably find it easy to buy the toiletries you require (or local equivalents) when you arrive to use during your stay.
+Unless you travel to the back end of beyond, you will probably find it easy to buy the toiletries you require (or local equivalents) when you arrive to use them during your stay.
 Doing this also saves you weight and space in your carry on bags.

 3-1-1 Liquids Rule

 This is a saying that is supposed to make it easier to remember the liquid rules, but it is a bit lame, in my opinion.